The Witte Museum is open year-round except for Easter, the third Monday in October, Thanksgiving Day, and Christmas Day.

 Please click the following link (Group Request Form) to fill out your group request form or call the Guest Reservations Department at 210.357.1910 to schedule your group’s visit today.

 *Please be aware that leaving a voicemail or sending an email does not represent a confirmed reservation.
 A confirmation letter from Guest Reservations is required as verification of your group’s reservation.
-When calling to schedule your group visit, please have the following information available:

 - $5 per person for museum self-guided visit